Alfred D. Starbird: World War II

 During World War II, Starbird was promoted to captain in the Army of the United States on September 9, 1940, and major on February 1, 1942.
 On May 22, 1942, he was posted to the Operations Division of the War Department General Staff, the U.S. Army's global command post, working in its European section.

-For Operation Torch, the Allied invasion of French North Africa, he was attached to the staff of the 1st Infantry Division as the War Department observer from October 20 to November 23, 1942 for its landing at Oran.
+For Operation Torch, the Allied invasion of French North Africa, he was attached to the staff of the 1st Infantry Division as the War Department observer from October 20 to November 23, 1942, for its landing at Oran.
 He was promoted to lieutenant colonel in the Army of the United States on November 28, 1942, and captain in the Corps of Engineers on June 13, 1943.
 He represented the Operations Division at the Quebec Conference in August 1943 as an expert on the European Theater of Operations.

 During Operation Overlord, the invasion of Normandy, he was again a War Department observer, this time with V Corps headquarters from May 20 to June 13, 1944.
-For this service he was awarded the bronze star.
+For this service he was awarded the Bronze Star Medal.
 Returning to the Operations Division, he was promoted to colonel in the Army of the United States on December 16, 1944.
 For his services with the Operations Division, he was awarded the Distinguished Service Medal.